-The Bank is also working to share knowledge and guidance in a format that is relevant to the need of investment teams.
-With partners, the Bank is preparing a guide to investment in sustainable livestock.
+The Bank is working to share knowledge and guidance in a format that is relevant to the need of investment teams.
+With partners, the Bank has prepared a guide to investment in sustainable livestock.
 The first section of the guide addresses environmental issues and climate change.
 The second section addresses health-related issues.
 A third section, under development, will address the equity dimension of sustainability.

 In Patagones, a semi-arid area of Argentina, switching from growing cereal to improved and natural pasture for grazing livestock is one of several strategies used by farmers to combat desertification and adapt to climate change.
 The switch to more resilient land and water management practices was piloted by a World Bank project financed by the United Nation’s Adaptation Fund and implemented by Argentina’s Secretary of Environment and Sustainable Development.